August 11, 2022

 - Poor monitoring

-- Lab errors, paperwork errors and other procedural errors
+- Lab, paperwork, and other administrative errors

 - Contaminated or wrong blood type transfusion

-To safeguard against these common mistakes:
+To safeguard against these common medical mistakes:

 - Call 911 in a life-threatening emergency: Being transported to the hospital by an EMS will result in faster care than arriving at the ER through other methods.
 Especially with a heart attack or stroke, calling 911 can save precious time.